ArtHitParade

 The mother, Henriette, brought to the Stuart court her French elegance with luxurious fabrics.
 A portrait kept in the Boston Museum shows Mary in 1637.
 The six-year-old princess wears a long silk dress to which the artist's skill brings a lustrous appearance.

-On December 5 in London, Sotheby's sells another example of same size, lot 30 estimated £ 600K.
-The figure of the child is identical but the ambience background has nearly vanished, and the spectacular coral pink gown worn at the wedding has become a saturated orange, probably to please the new Orange in-laws of the princess.
-A participation of the studio is possible.
+lot 30.
+The figure of the young princess is identical but the ambience background has nearly vanished, and the spectacular coral pink gown worn at the wedding has become a saturated orange, probably to please the new Orange in-laws of the princess.

-A portrait of the same format and same year shows the Prince of Wales later King Charles II, aged 11, in armor.
-It was probably since its creation a pendant with Mary's picture in orange and is estimated £ 2M for sale by Sotheby's in the same sale, lot 29.
+A portrait of the same format and same year features her brother the Prince of Wales later King Charles II, aged 11, in armor.
+It was probably since its creation a pendant with Mary's picture in orange.
+It was sold for £ 2.6M from a lower estimate of £ 2M by Sotheby's in the same sale as above, lot 29.

 These portraits of an 11 year-old Charles II, when Prince of Wales, and his 9 year-old sister Mary, Princess Royal, were among the last works #VanDyck painted for his royal patron, Charles I. #SothebysMasters https://t.co/cGm7aFEAvb pic.twitter.com/lYbs1RzTEW